 In addition, a container format may support one or more of the following functionalities in alignment of definitions in IETF MIMI [6] and IETF RFC 2046 [12]:

-- the body can have multiple, possibly nested parts, referred to as sub-parts, with one of the following properties and structures
+- the body can be multi-part, i.e, it can have multiple, possibly nested parts, referred to as sub-parts, with one of the following properties and structures

 - mixed: there are multiple media types associated with the same message which need to be rendered together, for example a rich-text message with an inline image.
 The receiver is expected to process as many of the nested parts at this level as possible.

-- alternate: there are multiple media types associated with the same message and the receiver can choose an appropriate one based on its own policies using the media type or possibly other parameters (e.g. a language) of each part.
+- alternative: there are multiple media types associated with the same message and the receiver can choose an appropriate one based on its own policies using the media type or possibly other parameters (e.g. a language) of each part.

 - related: there are multiple media types associated with the same message and all the nested body parts at this level are part of a single entity that are processed jointly, possibly by providing a root object for initial processing.
 If the receiver does not understand even one of the nested parts at this level, the receiver is not expected to process any of them.

-- nested: there are multiple media types associated with the same message, and one or several of the media types are representing a single, mixed, alternate or related structure.
+- nested: there are multiple media types associated with the same message, and one or several of the media types are representing a single, mixed, alternative or related structure.

 - it may have body parts that reference external content via URI that will be processed automatically.
 It includes a media type and may optionally include the size of the data, an expiration timestamp other parameters.
 The content may be rendered with the other parts of the message, or a be downloaded or rendered separately.

 - it may have body parts for which the content is encrypted.

+Note that based on the above, the MMBP may be the entire part of a message body, or it may be a sub-part.

 4.2 System Description